Pages

 Countdown

-The final full day of Soccer Camp is now behind us and we praise the Lord for an excellent week filled with many opportunities to minister to the campers!
+The final full day of Soccer Camp is now behind us and we are so grateful for an incredible week filled with many opportunities to connect with and minister to the campers!

-The night ended with a campfire under the stars.
+The night concluded with a campfire under the stars.

 STAY CONNECTED WITH US!